-The thirty-two scientists, aboard the Atlantis, are as varied, brilliant and connected as a box of crayons.
-Every one of them shares an intense desire, a love for, almost a duty to discover the connections that create and support life.
+The thirty-two scientists, onboard the Atlantis, are as varied, brilliant and connected as a box of crayons.
+Everyone of them shares an intense desire, a love for, almost a duty to discover the connections that create and support life.
 They have taught me so much about what we cannot see in these waters.
 I may never fully understand all that happened on this ship, but I know it was some kind of special.

-Funny, how we are all connected in this life, to the ocean to one another.
+We are all connected in this life, to the ocean, to one another.
+A never-ending interconnectedness that becomes so clear at sea.
+When we combine our efforts---the magic!!
 I hope this blog gave you some insight into life on a research ship, maybe provided a laugh and if nothing else, allowed you to share in the ship lives of your loved ones.

 P.S.
 I have put together a video to show you what a day on the ship looks and sounds like.
 When we get back to port tomorrow, where I will be able to upload a large file, I will post it here.